SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     From downloading image command "docker pull linux_release", then, creating

-    contianer command "docker run ...", to entering contianer command "docker
+    container command "docker run ...", to entering container command "docker

     exec ...".

-    I wonder if are you creating all contianers under one image or one image
+    I wonder if are you creating all containers under one image or one image

     with one container?

-    Now, I know that the auth create contianer one by one image, all the image
+    Now, I know that the auth create container one by one image, all the image

-    are seperated, also, the contianer under image are seperated.
+    are separated, also, the container under image are separated.

     And, my guess was right.
 There are two ways to create multiple services,

-    the one is that one kind image create one kind contianer; the another
+    the one is that one kind image create one kind container; the another

     is that all services are created below one base image with starting

-    one contianer one service.
+    one container one service.

-    If create all contianers under only one image, that just like a physical
+    If create all containers under only one image, that just like a physical

     Linux;

-    If creat contianer one by one image, that all called seperated system,
+    If create container one by one image, that all called separated system,

     distributed system, computer cluster, or service farm.